Friends transforming communities through service.

 Second Row Seated Left to Right: Links Jimmie T. Brashear and Fannie C. Smith

 Third Row Standing Left to Right: Links Rowena W. Blackmon, Ruth L. White, Amanda Ruth Smith, Marion H. Dillard Crump, Vareta P. Gulley, Ruth D. Shelton and Etta W. Culmer.

 The Dallas (TX) Chapter of the Links, Inc brought the Ebony Fashion Show to North Texas for over 50 years, beginning in 1958.
 This event was the ultimate experience in showcasing Black designers and models.

 Providing scholarships to Dallas-area students has been a part of the fabric of the Dallas (TX) Chapter since the 1980s.

 Community Service is at the core of the Dallas (TX) Chapter values.
 Members have been volunteering at the Martin Luther King, Jr. Community Center since 1988.

 Launched in 2012, the STEAM Academy, an Umbrella program incorporating our five facets engages 7th to 12th grade female scholars of color in exciting activities that increases STEAM awareness and career readiness.
 We offer the scholars opportunities and experiences they might not otherwise receive in their current environment.

 The inaugural Women Who STEAM Awards Luncheon was held in 2019.
 With such great success, it has become our annual fundraiser that spotlights outstanding women in the areas of Science, Technology, Engineering, Arts and Mathematics who exemplify extraordinary contributions in their fields while also serving, teaching, excelling, aspiring and mentoring within their workplaces and communities.

-The Dallas (TX) Chapter presently has fifty-five active members that contribute over 4,000 service hours annually that strengthen our community and enhance our nation.
+The Dallas (TX) Chapter presently has over 50 members that contribute thousands of service hours annually that strengthen our community and enhance our nation.